tabby0/tabby0.github.io/about.markdown

 permalink: /about/
 ---

-I'm **@Targazh**, i a cybersecurity enthusiast since 2019.
-I'm as senior SOC analyst and malware reverse engineer.
+I'm **@Targazh**, i am cybersecurity enthusiast since 2019.
+I am a senior SOC analyst and malware reverse engineer.

 If you are new to cybersecurity read below.
 I want to teach you the "Dunning Kruger Effect" 😊.